 To make things worse, I was never sure why I was paying what I was asked to.
 The system was obscure to me, full of cryptic rules (some of them contradicting other rules).
 And every time I asked my accountant, I ended up even more confused than before.

 Thus, I was feeling unhappy and frustrated.
 I worked remotely, yes, and was free to choose my customers, but I never had the feeling that I was in control of my business or my life.

 Decided to become fully location independent, I started looking for alternatives out there.
 However, I couldn’t find anything until a lucky series of coincidences put me on the right track.

 By the time, we were members of TechHub Madrid at the Google Campus.
 However, at the beginning of 2017, TechHub announced that they were closing their community in Madrid, with almost no prior advice.

-For some time now, we’ve been living a month every year in a foreign country, working there and living like locals.
+For some time now, we’ve been living for at least one month every year in a foreign country, working there and living like locals.
 It’s quite an enlightening experience.

 Thus, we thought it would be the perfect opportunity to visit another country, merge with a different entrepreneur community and know other people and cultures.

 We had a look at the alternatives available and finally settled down for Riga, Latvia.

 Latvia is a European country, but it’s certainly an affordable one.
 Also, I like cold weather and feel more comfortable in small cities.
 It looked like the perfect place to stay for a month.

 Thus, we spent July at Riga and I fell in love with the city.